Young Authors Writing Camps

 “My son loved the writing workshops!
 Thank you JHW for all the work you did to organize this event.
 He attended all 3 days and was so inspired.
 He came home each day wanting to write more, expanding on something they discussed in the workshop or starting a new story.
 Already looking forward to next year.” –Lauren Rues

-Jackson Hole Writers is once again partnering with the Teton County Library to offer writing sessions for middle-graders (10-13), though older students are welcome to attend.
+For the third year Jackson Hole Writers is partnering with the Teton County Library to offer writing sessions for middle-graders, and older students are always welcome to attend.
+A good attitude is all that is required.
 Our faculty does not dumb down these workshops.
 All levels of writers are welcome.
-And you will get lots of time to write this year.

-Each session will be four hours–because 2017 participants wanted more time to write!–and will run from 10 a.m. to 2 p.m. on consecutive Wednesdays (skipping July 4).
-There will be a 30-minute break for lunch,so participants should bring a sack lunch (unless we come up with a lunch sponsor).
+Each session will run from 10 a.m. to 2 p.m. starting June 26 and running every Wednesday in July.
+There will be a 20 to 30 minute break for lunch,so participants should bring a sack lunch.
 We will provide snacks and juices in the morning and afternoon as well.

-We are proud to have received support from Center of Wonder through the Arts for All grants (formerly Cultural Council of Jackson Hole) and from Teton County Library.
+We are proud to have received support from Center of Wonder through the Arts for All grants (formerly Cultural Council of Jackson Hole), from the Center of Wonder’s C3 grant initiative for creative education, from a Community Grant from the Community Foundation of Jackson Hole, Jackson Hole Book Trader, and from Teton County Library.
 We are working to obtain more funding.
 If you are interested in supporting this effort, Contact us.

 10 a.m. to 2 p.m.